South Florida Symphony Orchestra Presents an Evening of Dvořák Masterworks Featuring Grammy Winner Zuill Bailey

 Cello Concerto in B minor, the most widely regarded and also the last solo concerto by Antonín Dvořák, will be performed by Zuill Bailey.
 Written in 1894 for Dvořák’s friend, the cellist Hanuš Wihan, it premiered in London in 1896 by the English cellist Leo Stern.
 Dvořák wrote the concerto while in New York City for his third term as the director of the National Conservatory.
 After hearing composer Victor Herbert’s Cello Concerto No. 2 in E minor, Op.
 30, Dvořák was inspired to complete a cello concerto of his own.
 Herbert had been principal cellist in the New York Philharmonic that premiered Dvořák’s “New World Symphony” in 1893.

-Tickets for the Dvořák Masterworks program start at $25 for the Tennessee Williams Theatre at The College of the Florida Keys.
+SFSO’s 25th anniversary season concert closer will be Rachmaninoff and Bruckner on April 26 at The Parker in Fort Lauderdale.
+Tickets for the Dvořák Masterworks program start at $15 for The Parker.
 Tickets may be purchased by visiting southfloridasymphony.org/masterworks-iv-2022-2023 or by calling (954) 522-8445.